 How and why we use your personal data

-Under data protection law, we can only use your personal data if we have a proper reason for doing so, eg:
+Under data protection law, we can only use personal data if we have a proper reason, eg:

 - to comply with our legal and regulatory obligations;

-The table below explains what we use (process) your personal data for and our reasons for doing so:
+The table below explains what we use your personal data for and why:

 What we use your personal data for | Our reasons |